allexfree/AI-private-school/README.md

 <aside>
 💡

 After filling out the Subject, Audience,  Duration, and Goal.
-Copy the full prompt and give it to a new chat in chatgpt.
+Copy the full prompt and give it to a new chat in your chatbot.

 </aside>